 It should have AT LEAST 100 lines/entries and should have at least 3 "gradations" of temperature (hot, cold, warm, nice, etc) -- the names and amount are up to you, though they should be reasonable.

-Decimal accuracy should be at least to the 10th for C. The following conversion format is fine:
+Decimal accuracy should be at least to the 10th for C. The "somewhat quick" conversion is fine, i.e.

 F to C - Subtract 32, multiply by 5/9

 C to F, Multiply by 9/5, add 32

 To break it down, you'll need to think about the following tasks:

 1) How to do math in PHP

 2) How to do a finite loop, incrementing numbers in PHP

 3) How to select an english description based on number input in PHP

 You might want to tackle each of these seperately.

 BONUS (I mean, for brownie points only, no extra credit unless I'm amazed)